brmighell/rcv-entry/index.md

 | `types` <br/><br/> default: `[Number, Array]` | Array of the types for all fields in a cell. |
 | `values` <br/><br/> default: `[0, ["Active", "Inactive"]]` | Array of the types for all fields in a cell. |
 | `callbacks` <br/><br/> default: `"None"` | Tells what function to execute when a field is changed. |

+## CSS configuration
+All CSS styles begin with `dt_` and can be overridden with your own custom CSS.
+See [data-table/table.css](data-table/table.css) for some of the options that may be overridden.
+Additional, unstyled classes are also set on several elements, though these are undocumented.